SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 },
 ```

-Reference fields have to be expanded.
+To have their actual data, reference fields have to be expanded.
 You can define the fields you would like expand in the gatsby-config by listing the fieldNames in an array, eg.:
 `oDataOptions: {expand: ['LeadImage']},`

-Then you can create a remote file node from it:
+Then you can create a remote file node from the returned data:

 ```javascript
 exports.onCreateNode = async ({ node, actions: { createNode }, createNodeId, getCache }) => {